 - Place the beans in 2 plastic bags about 12cm x 20cm (5"x8").
 Using a toothpick or a skewer poke holes through the bag with 2cm (1-inch) intervals.
 The beans should be layered about 2cm (1-inch) thick.
 Divide the beans between the two bags.
 Seal the bags and flatten the beans out evenly.
 Leave the beans at a surrounding with a temperature between 25°- 30° (85-90 Fahrenheit) for 36 to 48 hours.

 - After 24 hours, the white mycelium will start to cover the surface of the beans.
 You may want to lower the heat source because the beans will start generating their own heat as the mold grows.

 - After 24 to 48 hours, the tempeh should smell pleasantly nutty.
 The tempeh is done when the entire surface is covered with dense, white mycelium and is bound together firmly as a cake.

-- Transfer the tempeh cakes to airtight bags or containers and store in the refrigerator up to 1 week.
+- Transfer the tempeh cakes to airtight bags or containers and store them in the refrigerator for up to 1 week.

 - You could also make a bigger batch and freeze your tempeh for up to 3 months.
 Only make sure to steam your tempeh for 20min, let it cool down, wrap it in a container or plastic bag before placing it in the freezer.